benradstone/wandisco-documentation-ldm/docs/about.md

 ---
 id: about
-title: About LiveData Migrator
+title: LiveData Migrator
-sidebar_label: About
+sidebar_label: About LiveData Migrator
 ---

 WANdisco LiveData Migrator is a fully self-service data migration solution that is immediate, live, and scalable.